terramate-io/terramate-docs/cloud/drift/notifications.md

 # Drift Notifications

-When the Slack WebHook URL is configured in the [General Organization settings](../organization/settings.md), notifications will be sent to the corresponding Slack Channel.
+When the Webhook URL for Slack is configured in the [General Organization settings](../organization/settings.md), notifications will be sent to the corresponding Slack Channel.

 ## New Drift Notification